The future of buildings is smart. We discuss 10 key trends that will shape the discussion around smart buildings going forward.

 2. Smart Lighting

-One of the biggest revolutions in how we light up our buildings has been the invention of LED lighting roughly thirty years.
-LED lights consume less than 80% the electricity of traditional bulbs and have ten times the lifespan.
+One of the biggest revolutions in how we light up our buildings has been the invention of LED lighting for roughly thirty years.
+LED lights to consume less than 80% of the electricity of traditional bulbs and have ten times the lifespan.
 Still, LEDs today make up only 10 percent of all lighting systems, so many buildings have an easy opportunity to save energy and costs just by switching bulbs.